wilm0x42/3ds-remote-linux/README.md

 Currently, it can only manage about 2 fps, tops.

-It goes without saying, but the the server simply isn't secure, so don't do anything stupid with it.
+It goes without saying, but the the server simply isn't secure, so don't do anything stupid with it. :wink:

 For optimal server performance, you should probably make the "server/work" folder RAM based.
-This can be done with: sudo mount -t tmpfs -o size=50m tmpfs ./server/work
+This can be done with:
+`sudo mount -t tmpfs -o size=50m tmpfs ./server/work`

 ## Random info
  * Uses port 55550 UDP